hippyod-labs/hippyod-labs-theme/README.md

   - `head.html` &mdash; Code-block that defines the `<head></head>` in *default* layout.
   - `custom-head.html` &mdash; Placeholder to allow users to add more metadata to `<head />`.
   - `header.html` &mdash; Defines the site's main header section.
 By default, pages with a defined `title` attribute will have links displayed here.
-  - `social.html` &mdash; Renders social-media icons based on the `minima:social_links` data in the config file.
+  - `social.html` &mdash; Renders social-media icons based on the `hippyod-labs-theme:social_links` data in the config file.
   - `social-item.html` &mdash; Template to render individual list-item containing graphic link to configured social-profile.
   - `social-links/*.svg` &mdash; SVG markup components of supported social-icons.